Summary

 httpie: the better alternative to

-for simple HTTP requests.copier: the success of cookiecutter to initialize projects.
+curlfor simple HTTP requests.copier: the success of cookiecutter to initialize projects.

 markitdown: the office/pdf to markdown converter.

-All those little things that used to be frictions are now an uv
+All those little things that used to be frictions are now an uv away, making our Python workflows a bit nicer every day.

 The cache can grow quite a lot and quickly though, because it's so tempting to use it all the time.
 Cleaning up may be a good idea once in a while: